HeitorSpectre/TTG-Tools/README.md

 - Josh Tamely for the Oodle wrapper
 - Hajin Jang for the Zlib wrapper
 - [Nemiroff](https://github.com/Nemiroff/TTG-Tools) for fixing a bug in the Font Editor
-- Krisp for adding Xbox texture support and font editing with Swizzle
+- Krisp for adding Xbox and Wii textures support and font editing with Swizzle
 - [Pashok6798](https://www.zoneofgames.ru) for all your support to the community and for trusting us.
 - [Benny](https://quickandeasysoftware.net) for sending the encryption key for Poker Night at the Inventory - Remastered